ljpernic/HQ3.1/src/pages/fiction/2020-05-23-Nothing-Sounds-Good-Let's-Eat-Air/index.md

 title: Nothing Sounds Good.
 Let's Eat Air
 author: Halitosis Henry
 issue: Issue Three, Winter 2020
 description: I never should have given Steve the launch codes.
 I knew he'd somehow find his way to harm.
 He stopped to buy some things at Home Depot.
 And built a fucking launchpad at his farm.
+The right to keep and bear the apocalypse shall not be infringed. <p>I never should have given Steve the launch codes.
+I knew he'd somehow find his way to harm.
+He stopped to buy some things at Home Depot.
+And built a fucking launchpad at his farm.
+The right to keep and bear the apocalypse shall not be infringed.</p> <p>I never should have given Steve the launch codes.
+I knew he'd somehow find his way to harm.
+He stopped to buy some things at Home Depot.
+And built a fucking launchpad at his farm.
+The right to keep and bear the apocalypse shall not be infringed.</p> <p><a href="https://www.havenquarterly.com/nothing-sounds-good-let's-eat-air/">[<i>>>continue>></i>]</a></p>
-The right to keep and bear the apocalypse shall not be infringed.
+shortdescription: I never should have given Steve the launch codes.
+I knew he'd somehow find his way to harm.
+He stopped to buy some things at Home Depot.
+And built a fucking launchpad at his farm.
+The right to keep and bear the apocalypse shall not be infringed. <a href="https://www.havenquarterly.com/nothing-sounds-good-let's-eat-air/">[<i>>>continue>></i>]</a>
 category: FICTION
 cover: stats.jpg
 currentcover: CurrentCover.jpg